rust-lang/book/second-edition/src/ch11-02-running-tests.md

 We set the number of test threads to 1, telling the program not to use any parallelism.
-This will take longer than running them in parallel, but the tests won't be potentially interfering with each other if they share state.
+This will take longer than running them in parallel, but the tests won’t be potentially interfering with each other if they share state.

 ### Showing Function Output

-By default, if a test passes, Rust's test library captures anything printed to standard output.
-For example, if we call `println!` in a test and the test passes, we won't see the `println!` output in the terminal: we'll only see the line that says the test passed.
-If a test fails, we'll see whatever was printed to standard output with the rest of the failure message.
+By default, if a test passes, Rust’s test library captures anything printed to standard output.
+For example, if we call `println!` in a test and the test passes, we won’t see the `println!` output in the terminal: we’ll only see the line that says the test passed.
+If a test fails, we’ll see whatever was printed to standard output with the rest of the failure message.

 For example, Listing 11-10 has a silly function that prints out the value of